Save $200 when you spend $1,000 or more at Saatva.com

 Saatva and Purple are direct-to-consumer mattress companies that produce several popular models.
-Mattresses by both companies have distinct advantages, but learning more about what sets them apart may help you make the difficult decision of which option is best for you.
+Mattresses by both companies have distinct advantages, but learning more about what sets them apart may help you decide which option is best for you.

-Each brand sells three main models.
-Saatva sells the Saatva Classic and Saatva Youth, both of which are considered innersprings, along with two hybrids, the Saatva HD and Saatva Latex Hybrid.
-Saatva also sells the Loom & Leaf, Solaire, and Zenhaven models, but this comparison guide will focus on mattresses that carry the Saatva name.
+Each brand sells multiple models.
+Saatva produces the Saatva Classic, the Saatva Youth, and the Saatva HD, which are considered innersprings, and the Saatva Latex Hybrid.
+Saatva also sells the Loom & Leaf, Solaire, and Zenhaven models, but we’ll focus on mattresses that carry the Saatva name.

 Purple’s mattress line includes the all-foam Purple Mattress and two hybrid models: the Purple Hybrid and the Purple Hybrid Premier.

-Saatva models span three firmness options: soft (2-3), medium firm (6), and firm (7-8).
-Most of Purple’s models rate around 6 (medium firm) on the 10-point firmness scale.
+Saatva models are available in several firmness options: soft (3), medium (5), medium firm (6), firm (7), and firm (8).
+Most of Purple’s models rate around medium firm (6) on the 10-point firmness scale.
 However, the 13-inch version of the Purple Hybrid Premier rates around 5, giving it a medium feel.

 We’ll compare Saatva vs. Purple head to head.
 We’ll discuss mattress sizing, construction, performance, customer reviews, and the pricing of models by each brand.
 Finally, we’ll summarize each company’s delivery, sleep trial, and warranty policies.